 Anger And Annoyance

 Cats can get annoyed by basically everything.
-The easiest ways to anger your beloved furball is to not pay enough attention to it or to go to the other extreme.
+The easiest way to anger your beloved furball is to not pay enough attention to it or to go to the other extreme and not give it any space.

 As the cat’s annoyance escalates, the vibrating will transform into rapid tail whipping.
 Should the feline’s tail or the fur on the rest of its body bristle, you must allow it some time to calm down.